On sensitivity in bipartite Cayley graphs: Tight groups

 This remark together with Lemma~\ref{lem:covering} and Theorem~\ref{thm:alternatingtight} yield: \begin{corollary} There are infinite families of unbounded degree bipartite tight Cayley graphs. \end{corollary}

-The smallest bipartite tight Cayley graph that we are aware of comes from the above construction and is a Cayley graph of $\mathbb{Z}_{10}\times D_5$.
-With the computer we checked that the smallest cubic bipartite tight Cayley graph is of order at least 80.
-What is the smallest one?
+We have checked with a computer that the smallest cubic bipartite tight Cayley graph comes from the above construction and is a Cayley graph of $\mathbb{Z}_{10}\times D_5$.
+We do not know which is the smallest $4$-regular bipartite tight Cayley graph.

 Note that a source of tight transitive graphs are \emph{odd graphs}, see~\cite{verret2020counterexamples}.
 In particular, the smallest cubic tight transitive graph is the \emph{Petersen graph} $G(5,2)$ and the smallest cubic bipartite tight transitive graph is its Kronecker cover, namely the \emph{Desargues graph} $G(10,3)$.